JitterSystems/ShadowNet/README.md

     The Benefit: Virtual machines and automated bots often have "perfect" millisecond-accurate clocks.
 Real physical laptops have tiny vibrations that cause time to drift.
 Mimicking this drift prevents Clock-Skew Fingerprinting, making your machine look like an actual physical device rather than an anonymized instance.

-4. Sphinx-Style MTU Clamping (Random Fixed Packets For Each Session)

-To defeat Packet Size Analysis, ShadowNet uses kernel-level mangle rules to clamp the Maximum Segment Size (MSS) to a randomzied Fixed size for each session.
-If you used shadownet today it might be fixed at 1200bytes, tomorrow it may be 1300bytes.
-This makes it extremely hard for the NSA to link you based on the same exact fixed packets for every time you use ShadowNet
+4. Random Packet Sizes for each burst.

+For every burst that leaves your computer, they will now be assigned a different packet size for each of them.
+(This defeats the fingerprinting link)

     The Benefit: Every "slice" of data moving across the wire is physically identical.
 An observer cannot distinguish a 1KB text message from a 10MB file transfer because every packet "envelope" weighs exactly the same.

-5. Constant Bit Rate (CBR) Shaping (100kbit-5mbit) (Cover Traffic)
+6. Constant Bit Rate (CBR) Shaping (100kbit-5mbit) (Cover Traffic)

 ShadowNet maintains a disciplined 100kbit-5mbit pulse regardless of your actual activity.